reddit/devvit/README.md

 ### Dependencies

-- Node v18 - specifically, v18.18.2 or later, but not v20 (yet!).
+- Node v22 - specifically, v22.2.0 or later.
 We recommend you [install it using NVM.](https://github.com/nvm-sh/nvm)
 - yarn, should be pre-installed on node18 with corepack enabled:
   ```sh
   corepack enable